 Students on probation may have a restricted academic schedule as dictated by the APC.
+Students on probations may be subject to penalties related to scholarships and/or incentive awards.
 Students placed on probation must meet the requirements dictated by the APC before being removed from probation.
-If the student is judged after 2 semesters to be performing satisfactorily by the APC while taking normal academic course loads, his/her probation status may be revoked.
+If the student is judged after 2 semesters to be performing satisfactorily by the APC while taking normal academic course loads, probation status may be revoked.